-The eight Best Beaches in Barcelona are, from west to east: Sant Sebastià (partially naturist), Barceloneta, Somorrostro, Nova Icària, Bogatell, Mar Bella (naturist), Nova Mar Bella and Llevant.
+Now, delving into our list.
+The eight Best Beaches in Barcelona, from west to east, are: Sant Sebastià (partially naturist), Barceloneta, Somorrostro, Nova Icària, Bogatell, Mar Bella (naturist), Nova Mar Bella and Llevant.
 Between the beach of Somorrostro and that of Nova Icària is the Port Olimpic structure, while to the east of the Llevant beach is the Marine Zoo (Zoo Marí).
-In our guide, we will talk about the first 3 beaches for importance: Barceloneta, Sant Sebastià and Somorrostro beaches, both 1,100 m in length, the largest, oldest, most-frequented and the Best Beaches in Barcelona.
+In our guide, we will talk about the first 3 beaches: Barceloneta, Sant Sebastià and Somorrostro beaches which are both 1,100 meters long and are the oldest and in our opinion best beaches in Barcelona.

 Barceloneta is known for its sandy beach.
-This beach is perhaps the most popular among tourists (given the proximity to the historic center), it offers a breathtaking view, with crystal clear water and a feeling of freshness that help you withstanding the summer heat.
-From the day to night, the beach of Barceloneta is the most animated of all of Barcelona.
+This beach is perhaps the most popular among tourists (given the proximity to the historic center).
+It offers a breathtaking view, with crystal clear water, enabling you to refresh yourself during the summer heat.
+From day to night, the beach of Barceloneta is the most animated of all of Barcelona.
 La Barceloneta is home to a number of small bars or clubs, where one can eat dinner or drink until the wee hours of the early morning.
-Today, the cosmopolitan beach is the most popular one for its location in relation to the city center, on the Barceloneta beach you can also find a less crowded area in front of the Wella hotel, where you will not problems with stretching the towel throughout the summer.
-It is the favorite beach for surfers and cool people who visit the city and want to stay away from the crowds.
-The Barceloneta also offers a huge aquarium, considered the largest in Europe.
-The most fascinating part is a transparent tunnel passing through the shark tank!
-So enjoy this beach to the fullest, but do not stop there alone: there are still two more options in our guide to the Best Beaches in Barcelona.
+Today, the “cosmopolitan beach” is the most popular one for its location in relation to the city center.

-• In 2004, a statue to commemorate swimming was built by sculptor Alfredo Sanz.
+• While a statue to commemorate swimming was built by sculptor Alfredo Sanz in 2004.

 • In 2009, the hotel W Barcelona was built.
 It was created by Ricardo Bofill and has caused some confrontation as it has altered Barcelona’s skyline.

-From here you can see all the other beaches of Barcelona, in a landscape that will leave you breathless, while on your right there will be the famous “sail” of Barcelona, a perfect place for a selfie!
-Near the beach there are numerous sports centers, where you can train and practice different sports, practicing all the existing ones.
+From this beach, you can see all the other beaches of Barcelona, in a landscape that will leave you breathless.
+On your right, you can also see the famous “sail” of Barcelona, making it a perfect place for a selfie.
+Near the beach, there are numerous sports centers, where you can train and practice different sports.
 The beach is equipped with all the services already mentioned for the other beaches.
-You just have to pack your suitcase, take your suitswim and come and try the Best Beaches in Barcelona.
+You just have to pack your suitcase, take your swimsuit and head out to either Barceloneta, Somorrostro or San Sebastiá!